SchneFre/capstone-2-ML-on-Cloud/README.md

 This project is a complete end-to-end machine learning system on AWS for predicting gold prices.
 It includes:

 - A Streamlit Web App (Frontend)
-- A FastAPI Prediction Service (Backend API)
+- AWS EC2: A FastAPI Prediction Service (Backend API)
-- An Automated ML Pipeline (Training + Drift Detection)
+- AWS EC2: An Automated ML Pipeline (Training + Drift Detection)
 - AWS S3 for data and model storage

 ---